Development of Minecraft: Java Edition: 1.2

-The 1.2 update released on 1 March 2012.
+The 1.2 update was released on 1 March 2012.
 It added a new jungle biome that house ocelots, which could be tamed with fish, becoming a cat.
 Iron golems were introduced, walking around villages and protecting them from monsters.
-The world's height was doubled from 128 to 256, though no terrain generates above 128 blocks.
+The world's height was doubled from 128 to 256 blocks, though no terrain generates above 128 blocks.

 1.3

 The 1.3 update was released on 1 August 2012.
 New dungeons were added, the desert pyramid and the jungle temple.
 Villager trading was introduced, along with emeralds that are used as a currency.
 Other new features include redstone-emitting tripwires, books that hold text written by the player, ender chests that are linked together, cocoa beans and single-player cheats.
 Additionally, the single-player and multiplayer codebases have been merged, raising the system requirements as "the game needs to be able to both simulate and emulate the world".

 1.4: "Pretty Scary Update"

 On 25 October 2012, the Pretty Scary Update released.
 The update added new mobs such as the Wither boss and Witches, in theme for Halloween of that year.
 Anvils were added, used for repairing, renaming and applying enchantments to tools, weapons and armour.
 Other blocks were added that include item frames (picture frames that allow the display of items), flower pots and beacons, which gives the player special effects in a big radius when placed atop of a pyramid of gold, emerald, iron or diamond blocks.